 City Manager Richard C. Rossi is seeking Cambridge residents interested in serving on the Police Review & Advisory Board.
 Made up of five volunteer members who serve five-year terms, the Board generally meets on the last Wednesday of the month at 6 p.m., except for July and August.

 The Police Review & Advisory Board was established by City Ordinance in 1984 to:

 • Provide for citizen participation in reviewing Police Department policies, practices and procedures;

 • Provide a prompt, impartial and fair investigation of complaints brought by individuals against members of the Cambridge Police Department; and

 • Develop programs and strategies to promote positive police/community relations and to provide opportunities for expanded discussions, improved understanding and innovative ways of resolving differences.

-The Board consists of five civilians who are representative the City's racial, social and economic composition.
+The Board consists of five Cambridge residents who are representative of the City's racial, social and economic composition.
 Board Members must: possess a reputation for fairness, integrity and responsibility; have demonstrated an active interest in public affairs and service; and be a resident of the City of Cambridge.
 For more information about the Board, see its web page at www.cambridgema.gov/prab.

 Board Members serve as volunteers without compensation and assist in education and outreach to improve community confidence in city government in general, and to strengthen community-police relations.